MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/enable-and-disable-add-ons-using-administrative-templates-and-group-policy.md

 5. Close the Local Group Policy Editor when you’re done.

 ## Using the CLSID and Administrative Templates to manage group policy objects
-Because every add-on has a Class ID (CLSID), you can use it to enable and disable specific add-ons, using Group Policy and Administrative Templates.
+Every add-on has a Class ID (CLSID) that you use to enable and disable specific add-ons, using Group Policy and Administrative Templates.

  **To manage add-ons**